JEE/Chemistry/Chemical Bonding

 3. Key Formulas, Trends and Reaction Logic

-• Steric number = sigma bonds + lone pairs
+• Steric number (SN) = sigma bonds to central atom + lone pairs on central atom

 Derivation / logic hint: Do not plug values blindly.
 Start from conservation of mass/charge, equilibrium definition, energy balance, electron movement, structure-property relation, or stability of the product/intermediate.